gvladika/synthetix-lottery/README.md

 `isWinning` - false by default, true if ticket is selected for prize when round is finished
 `isClaimed` - false by default, true if prize is claimed
-`prize` - prize is sUSD which is avaiable to ticket owner
+`prize` - prize is sUSD which is available to ticket owner

 There are 3 main external functions available to users: